-In this work, we proceed from the concepts originating in the parameter-efficient prompt tuning and task vectors.
-Let $T_1, ..., T_t$ be a set of source tasks and $\theta_{P_1}, ..., \theta_{P_i}$be a set of random soft-prompt weights initializations.
-Intuitively, the random soft-prompt weights initializations are random points in the embedding space of the PLM.
-We then move each of these points (via prompt tuning) into a task sub-space where the optimization function from the equation \ref{eq:pt} returns the (sufficiently) minimal value and we repeat this for each task $t \in T$.
-These points are further denoted as \textit{task prompts} -- soft-prompts fine-tuned by prompt tuning to a set of downstream tasks.
-The straight trajectory from the initial point to the task prompt is our \textit{task prompt vector} (see Figure \ref{fig:first_page} part a)).
+\paragraph{Task prompt vector definition.} Let $T_1, ..., T_t$ be a set of source tasks and $\theta_{P_1}, ..., \theta_{P_i}$be a set of random soft prompt weights initializations.
+Intuitively, the random soft prompt weights initializations are random points in the embedding space of the PLM.
+During prompt tuning, we move each of these points into a task sub-space, such that the objective function in equation \ref{eq:pt} is minimized.
+This is repeated for each task $t \in T$.
+These points are further denoted as \textit{task prompts} -- soft prompts fine-tuned by prompt tuning to a set of downstream tasks.
+We define the straight trajectory from the initial random point to the task prompt as our \textit{task prompt vector} (see part a) of Figure \ref{fig:first_page}).

-\paragraph{Task prompt vector definition.} Let $\theta_{P_{pre}} \in \mathbb{R}^d$ be the weights of the soft-prompt randomly initialized from the embedding vocabulary of a PLM, and $\theta^t_{P_{ft}} \in \mathbb{R}^d$ be the weights of the soft-prompt $P$ fine-tuned on a specific task $t$, using the standard prompt tuning formula from equation \ref{eq:pt}.
-We formulate the task prompt vector $\tau_{P_t}$ for soft-prompt $P$ and task as an element-wise difference, according to the equation \ref{eq:tv}:
+Let $\theta_{P_{pre}} \in \mathbb{R}^d$ be the weights of the soft prompt randomly initialized from the embedding vocabulary of a PLM, and $\theta^t_{P_{ft}} \in \mathbb{R}^d$ be the weights of the soft prompt $P$ fine-tuned on a specific task $t$, using the standard prompt tuning formula.
+We formulate the task prompt vector $\tau_{P_t}$ for soft prompt $P$ and task as an element-wise difference:

-Similar to task vectors, applying a task prompt vector to the soft-prompt weights of the same size would follow the equation \ref{eq:tv_apply}:
+Applying a task prompt vector to the soft prompt weights of equal size would follow: